jasonbarbee/TekLinksCodeCamp-Jan-2017/Raw Slide Markdowns/Lab 4 - Serverless/Lab 4 - Serverless.md

 ---
 # POST a Router manually
-Use the POST/ method - click TEST, and use this as a template the body
+Use Postman to send example data the POST/ method - click TEST, and use this as a template the body

 ```json
 {